openzipkin/zipkin/doc/sql-databases.md

 By default, Zipkin is configured to use a persistent SQLite database.
 SQLite does not require any additional setup and the database will be created on-demand.

-To use a different database, edit `zipkin-query-service/config/query-anorm.scala` and `zipkin-collector-service/config/collector-anorm.scala` to replace this line:
+To use a different database, you need to change the collector and query configurations.
+The configurations are located at `zipkin-collector-service/config/collector-dev.scala` and `zipkin-query-service/config/query-dev.scala`, respectively.
+They both instantiate a `DB`, which looks something like this:

     val db = DB()

-With one that matches your database configuration.
-For example, to run Zipkin on a MySQL database named _production_, you might write something like this:
+You need to pass in parameters to `DB()` that match your database configuration.
+For example, to run Zipkin on a MySQL database named *production*, you might write something like this:

     val db = DB(new DBConfig("mysql", new DBParams("production", "127.0.0.1")))